 In 2019, the Lancaster City Bureau of Police hired its first Police Social Worker (PSW) to assist officers and serve as a bridge to local social services.
 Not every call we receive requires a police officer.
 In many instances, those in need are looking for assistance in finding the right support services to help them cope with a high-trauma living situation.

 Our PSWs provide crisis response to individuals and families in our community.
-They work in tandem with the Lancaster City Police Department to help bridge relationships between our officers and the community by giving on-site support to victims of domestic violence, mental health crises, substance abuse issues, etc.
+They work in tandem with the Lancaster City Police Department to help bridge relationships between our officers and the community by giving on-site support to victims of domestic violence, mental health crises, substance abuse issues, and other challenging issues.

 The Lancaster City PSW team proactively connects residents with local resources and identifies new solutions to keep community members safe.
 They play an essential role in our community as they are an immediate point of contact for those who may be experiencing homelessness or mental health issues or need support after a traumatic event.